DataHackIL/dhutil/README.rst

     "authSource": "db_name"
   }

-These are example values; you need to use the host and port supplied by mlab, a username and password of a user created inside that mlab database (not the username and password used to log in to mlab!), and the name of that database as the ``authSource`` parameter.
+These are example values; you need to use the database-specific host and port supplied by *mlab*, a username and password of a user created inside that *mlab* database (not the username and password used to log into *mlab*!), and the name of that database as the ``authSource`` parameter.

 Email